 Below follows a description of the necessary steps to submit an analysis to inkascore.org.
 In order to be able to submit an analysis, users are required to log in first.
 If you do not have yet credentials to do so, please register first.

 Human phospho-proteomics mass spectrometry data is a prerequisite for using InKA.
-This data needs to have been searched against a (preferably Uniprot) human FASTA file with MaxQuant version 1.4 and newer.
+Murine or other species will not work.
+The human data needs to have been searched against a (preferably Uniprot) human FASTA file with MaxQuant version 1.4 and newer.
 From the txt search result files (which can be found in combined and txt subfolder, except for the experimentalDesignTemplate.txt file which is usually one directory-level up) the following files need to be assembled into a single zip archive.

 Currently, the choice of experiment names is important for proper functioning of the inkascore pipe-line.
 As part of the code is written in R which dislikes column names starting with digits, using experiment names that start with a digit will give problems.
 Avoid using digits as the first character in the experimentalDesignTemplate.txt file before starting the search, in order to circumvent this problem.

 When assembling the zip archive, note that these files should archived without a containing directory.
 This means that the files should unpack from the zip-archive to the same location as the zip-archive.